Anna Kournikova Soothes the Savage Beast

 Contrary to what many believe, Anna was a top player whose speciality was doubles.
 Kournikova's career doubles record was 200-71 at the very highest levels of competition.

 Kournikova won $3.5 million in prize money during her career, and they don't just give that money away.
 She played very well despite not winning any singles tournaments.
+She retired at age 21 because of a bad back, not because she had failed at tennis - far from it.

 Reputed to be one of the prettiest natural beauties in the world, Anna grew up in Moscow and started playing tennis at the age of five.